ZhijunWang1991/michaelwang.cloud/content/home.md

 My research interest is Food authenticity.
 The combination of Analysis technology (hyperspectral imaging, isotope analysis, gas mass spectrometry) and Machine learning based on R/Python/Matlab are used to evaluate the linkage of growing conditions and food quality.
 Here you can find my research [papers](https://www.researchgate.net/profile/Zhijun-Wang-18).\

-Now I am looking for work opportunity in the Netherlands due to the family commitment.
+Now I am looking for work opportunity in the Netherlands.

 My research interest is Food Science, food fraud, data science.